meshtastic/enclosures/TTGO/T-Beam/M8N/K-TAC Rugged T-Beam Enclosure 1/README.md

 1x Roll of thicker gauge silicone wire for battery (Depends on what your cell specs are)

-1x Waterproof Panel Mount Micro USB shorturl.at/xMNT5
+1x Waterproof Panel Mount Micro USB

-1x micro usb male breakout
+1x micro usb male breakout (4 pin, 5 pin could also work, just ignore the extra connection)
-shorturl.at/klB26